EconomicSpaceAgency/EconomicSpaceAgency/README.md

 # Economic Space Agency

 Economic Space Agency is involved in two interlinked projects, SPACE and GRAVITY, that together provide a system of programmable economy, and its governance.
+ECSA’s mission is to build the tools to open source finance and terraform new economic spaces, and to provide a framework for those tools that grows toward a heterogeneous, collective economy accessible to everyone.

 # Table of contents